nagyantal9312/python_anonymizer/README.md

 ## How this program works

 The personal data detection functions can be found in __detection.py__.
 If the program detects personal data in a column, it saves the column name to __labels.csv__, and labels it based on the type of the data.
-Writing to a file is used in order to store the results for later use.
+Writing labels to a file is used in order to store the results for later use.
 The __pseudonymisation.py__ module does the pseudonymisation and the __anonymisation.py__ module does the anonymisation.
-The functions in __datamanager.py__ makes working with datasets easier.
-The __analysis.py__ module can provide information to the user about the uniqueness of data found in the columns of the dataset.
+The functions in __datamanager.py__ make working with datasets easier.
+The __analysis.py__ module can provide information to the user about the uniqueness of data in each column, and in the combination of columns.
+The __auto_anon_and_pseud__ function in __main.py__ automatizes the forementioned tasks.
+The result (anonymised dataset) is written to __data/output/outputtest.csv__ file.
-The program includes a datacrawler package, which can be used for crawling data from different websites (currently it is only used for hungarian disease names).
+The program includes a datacrawler package, which can be used for crawling data from different websites (currently just koronavirus.gov.hu).

-The __auto_anon_and_pseud__ function found in __main.py__ automatizes the tasks.
-The result (anonymised dataset) is written into __data/output/outputtest.csv__ file.

 ## The list of recognised personal data